MarcelGarus/server/blog/2022-04-15 jupyter-energy.md

 The most similar extension is called [Jupyter Resource Usage](https://github.com/jupyter-server/jupyter-resource-usage) and uses [`text:psutil`](https://pypi.org/project/psutil) to retrieve data from the kernel infrastructure.
 That allows it to monitor RAM and CPU usage, but other resources are not supported – [not even GPUs,](https://github.com/jupyter-server/jupyter-resource-usage/issues/12) which play a big part in training Machine Learning models.

-...

 ## Getting the energy consumption

 Unfortunately, there is no established unified way of getting information about energy consumption from the kernel.
-Inspired by [pinpoint](https://github.com/osmhpi/pinpoint), an energy measurement tool developed at the [*Operating Systems and Middleware* chair](https://osm.hpi.de) of my university, I implemented getting data from several sources.
+Inspired by [pinpoint](https://github.com/osmhpi/pinpoint), an energy measurement tool developed at the [**Operating Systems and Middleware** chair](https://osm.hpi.de) of my university, I implemented getting data from several sources.
 I'd also like to give a shoutout to [Sven Köhler](https://twitter.com/tzwenn), who not only developed this tool, but also looked after me and my project specifically.
 He was a big help in getting started with measuring energy and had deep knowledge about how energy is measured internally and what factors might influence measurements.